minhdnn/minhdnn.github.io/README.md

-# 📦 My GitHub Pages App
+# 📦 My GitHub Pages
 This is a simple web application built using React and custom CSS, deployed via GitHub Pages.
 It features a modern UI with custom scrollbar styling and responsive layout.

 ## 🚀 Live